Social Anthropology for Year 12/13*

 The course is organised around a series of foundational questions that anthropologists have asked and continue to ask about the organisation and interpretation of social life, questions that are profoundly relevant for making sense of the world around us.

-* Open to Year 13 offer holders for any School of Social Science undergraduate programme.
+* Open to Year 13 offer holders for any School of Social Sciences undergraduate programme.

-- Understand some of the main theories in social anthropology.
+- Understand some of the key concepts in social anthropology.

-- Learn to examine one’s cultural assumptions in light of comparisons with other cultures.
+- Learn to examine one’s cultural assumptions in light of comparison with other cultures.

-- Be able to explain what unites and divides human social life around the world.
+- Be able to explain what unites and divides humans around the world.

 - Develop critical thinking skills.

 The course is led by Sinead O'Sullivan.

 Six x two-hour weekly sessions in February/March on Wednesday afternoons.

 The course provides students with a taster of university life.
 Each class is two hours long.
 Generally, the first hour will include a mini-lecture and the second hour will follow the format of a tutorial.
 Tutorials include student input, class and small-group discussion, and class exercises.
 Students will be expected to do a short reading assignment before each class to prepare for the lecture and the tutorial.